 The South Coast Shorebird Recovery Program was established in 1999 by the NSW National Parks and Wildlife Service (NPWS), to reduce the rate of decline of threatened shorebirds and recover populations by enhancing breeding success.

-Note: Scroll down for our Library of Newsletters.
+Library of Newsletters.

 To achieve these aims a number of actions form the basis of the program’s operations, these include: